Rasksasa/VOC_Scrubber/README.md

 # Update Log

 ## v1.2 (Mar 2025)
-- Corrected some minor tolerence issues on the Cartridge cover for the FHCS and made the cover just slightly thinner (0.5mm) for clearence issue.
+- Corrected some minor tolerance issues on the Cartridge cover for the FHCS and made the cover just slightly thinner (0.5mm) for clearance issue.
-- Got rid of the Foam insert on the Cartrigde to make it easier to build with less parts.
+- Got rid of the Foam insert on the Cartridge to make it easier to build with less parts.

 ## v1.1 (Feb 2025)
 - Decided to position the air sensors at the exhaust VOC filter which I am in the process of designing hence the sensor on the Scrubber is mooted - removed internal sensor placement and wiring pass throughs.
-- Increased clearence in the Fan Hood between the cartridge and 5015 fans by 1.5(?)mm.
+- Increased clearance in the Fan Hood between the cartridge and 5015 fans by 1.5(?)mm.
 - Reworked existing wiring pass through of the Fan Cowling for a cleaner design.
 - Other aesthetic cleanups with no performance impact.